lightning/bolts/07-routing-gossip.md

 of *relaying* payments, not *sending* payments.
 When making a payment `A` -> `B` -> `C` -> `D`, only the `channel_update`s related to channels `B` -> `C` (announced by `B`) and `C` -> `D` (announced by `C`) will come into play.
-When building the route, htlcs' amounts and expiries need to be calculated backwards from the destination to the source.
+When building the route, amounts and expiries for htlcs need to be calculated backwards from the destination to the source.
 The initial exact value for `amount_msat` and minimal value for `htlc_expiry`, which are to be used for the last htlc in the route, are provided in the payment request